American Bullfrog Care Sheet

 Do American bullfrogs need UVB?

-American bullfrogs seem to be able to survive without it, but we still recommend providing appropriate UVB lighting as part of the setup.
+American bullfrogs seem to be able to survive fine without it, but we still recommend providing appropriate UVB lighting as part of the setup.
 UVB lighting helps provide a clear day/night cycle, provides all of the vitamin D that your pet needs, strengthens the immune system, facilitates better digestion, and provides other benefits.
 Plus, it’s quite likely that they are regularly exposed to sunlight in the wild, as American bullfrogs are primarily active during the day.

 The best UVB bulbs for American bullfrogs housed in a 48” x 18” x 21” terrarium are: